johnbhurst/kamura/kamura-groovy-itext2/README.md

 Currently the code is under development, and still in a very much alpha state.
 However, we are already using it for some projects under development at a client.

-There are some examples, including Groovy versions of many of the iText examples, in the examples/ directory.

 We hope to follow up soon with:

 * Documentation